ppy/osu-web/SETUP.md

 $ yarn run development
 ```

-Note that if you use the bundled docker-compose setup, yarn/webpack will be already run in watch mode, and you will only need to run the `lang:js` and `ziggy:generate` artisan commands whenever you need to regenerate these helper files.
+Note that if you use the bundled docker-compose setup, yarn/webpack will be already run in watch mode.

 ## Reset the database + seeding sample data